operfetti/oliviaperfetti-repository/ClimateAction.md

 **- Is there anything you would change or do differently?**
 I don't like having to click on a quesiton mark.
 I would label the lines in different colors or numbers and just put the explanaiton below.
 You sort of did that but didn't actually label the lines #'s 1-4.
 However, it was easy to understand anyway.

+## My proposed revised version

+A few thought I had from that feedback: It seems like the message I want to send is getting through.
+It also seems like the places in the graph drawing attention are (1) the upper left quadrant, which is where the y-axis label is, and (2) the colorful part of the chart.
+That's mostly a good thing, but I also want to draw attention to the title, which tells a better story than the y-axis.
+I think it would help to take out the "MtCo2e" which seems confusing.
+I agree with the suggestion of making the X-axis more accurately reflect time.

+I'm not sure whether to implement the feedback concerning including the descriptions as explanations, instead of having them as (?) icons that you can hover over.
+I am reluctant to crowd with text, but I agree that making the viewer hover could just add more work-- or it could be hard to understand.

+The hardest part is striking a balance of including information that might be interesting (normal/healthy emissions levels, and info on the Paris Climate Accords) versus what's necessary to understand the core message.
+In this case, I think I would opt for including some of this extra information in the overview.